 Is your current child custody plan no longer working out?
 Do you need to make changes, but your child’s other parent isn’t making things easy?
 Call an Ohio child custody lawyer at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA for help resolving family disputes like these.

-Family lawyer Zac Dusza is here to help with your Ohio child custody agreement.
+A qualified family lawyer is here to help with your Ohio child custody agreement.
 This way, you can get into a routine that works best for you, your children, and your family.

 The child custody laws in Ohio can be complex.
 And parents can’t modify child custody plans on a whim.
 Learn more about the child custody and custody modification process below.
-To set up a consultation with attorney Zac Dusza about your options, call (419) 625-7770.
+To set up a consultation with one of our attorneys about your options, call (419) 625-7770.